rajeshpleti/SITHARAMA/elysiumanalytics.md

 ## 6. Get Help  <span id="qsgethelp"><span>

 Any questions regarding Elysium licensing or pricing? or want to partner with us?
-Please fill out the Bookademo form and we will get back to you as soon as possible.Elysium Support mail ID: support@elysiumanalytics.ai
+Please fill out the Bookademo form and we will get back to you as soon as possible.
+For Elysium Sales related enquiries - sales@elysiumanalytics.ai, Elysium Support mail ID: support@elysiumanalytics.ai.

 # 3. APP’S Integration  <span id="APPS"><span>